Possible Consequences for Violations of the Butler Student Alcohol Policy

 - Parents may be notified for violations of the alcohol/drug policies.
 If circumstances warrant, this could be on a first offense.

-- Students on conduct probation, for whatever reason, may not participate in Greek recruitment or serve in campus leadership positions like Student Orientation Guide, Resident Assistant, etc.
+- Students on conduct probation, for whatever reason, may not participate in Greek recruitment or serve in campus leadership positions like Student Orientation Guide, Community Assistant, etc.

 - Students risk losing priority housing options like the ability to preference an apartment setting during the housing lottery.